aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 3. Go to the demo query UI at localhost:3000.
 You can interact with the demo UI while data is being added to the index, but the data won't all be available until the job is done.

-If you want to prepare you data with custom code, you can use a Jupyter notebook to iterate and test it.
-NEED LINK
+If you want to prepare you data with custom code, you can [use a Jupyter notebook to iterate and test it](##Use-a-Jupyter-notebook).

 ## Add a dataset from a S3 bucket